 Other benefits of showers over baths

-• A hot shower produces steam and warmth which has benefits for shaving, body soreness and tight muscles and also helps to open pores for better cleaning.
+- A hot shower produces steam and warmth which has benefits for shaving, body soreness and tight muscles and also helps to open pores for better cleaning.

-• A cold shower can help with sunburned or irritated skin, helps to burn fat, boosts your immunity system and closes pores after cleaning.
+- A cold shower can help with sunburned or irritated skin, helps to burn fat, boosts your immunity system and closes pores after cleaning.

-• Showers get you cleaner since water is more evenly distributed and the water and soap are better able to remove contaminants from your skin than sitting in a bath.
+- Showers get you cleaner since water is more evenly distributed and the water and soap are better able to remove contaminants from your skin than sitting in a bath.

-• Showers tend to be quicker than baths given their nature.
+- Showers tend to be quicker than baths given their nature.
 While a bath tends to be something relaxing and therefore more time-consuming, showers tend to be kept shorter in duration.

-• Some studiesOpens in a new tab. show that showers may offer health benefits to people such as helping to stimulate the nervous system which may in turn improve symptoms of depression.
+- Some studies show that showers may offer health benefits to people such as helping to stimulate the nervous system which may in turn improve symptoms of depression.

 Major sources of water consumption in a home